YanqiDai/IGB4MTL/README.md

 # IGB4MTL

-Official implementation of _"Improvable Gap Balancing for Multi-Task Learning"_.
+Official implementation of _"Improvable Gap Balancing for Multi-Task Learning"_, which has been accepted to UAI 2023.

 ## Setup environment